yalmip/yalmip.github.io/_posts/commands/2017-09-17-logsumexp.md

 ### Implementation

-The convex operator [logsumexp], defined as '''log(sum(exp(x)))''' is implemented using the [Tutorials.NonlinearOperators evaluation-based nonlinear operators] framework. except for when [Solvers.SCS scs] or [Solvers.ECOS ecos]  is used where the exponential cone is used.
+The convex operator [logsumexp] is implemented using the [Tutorials.NonlinearOperators evaluation-based nonlinear operators] framework. exceptwhen [SCS] or [ECOS]  is used where the exponential cone property is used.

 ### See also
 [entropy], [crossentropy], [kullbackleibler]